anagiordano/ibm-artifacts/kafka/README.md

 Below, we will go thru the steps to stand-up a local Prometheus server as a Docker container and to modify the configuration file to scrape Kafka metrics.

-1. Obtain the IP address of the Kafka container
+1. Create/run a docker container using Prometheus official image from DockerHub

 ```
 docker run -d -p 9090:9090 prom/prometheus